Cubes, cacti, and framed long knots: Operads and related structures

 \subsection{Spineless cacti}

-We will now define symmetric sequences of spineless cacti, normalized spineless cacti, and projective spineless cacti.
-In Section \ref{S:symm-seq-cacti}, we give a definition of all three that is somewhat informal but arguably the most intuitive.
-In it, a cactus is a union of circles in the plane.
-In Section \ref{S:cacti-composition}, we describe composition of cacti using this definition.
-Of the three variants, only the projective cacti form an operad.
-In Section \ref{S:partitions-and-coend}, we give two alternative definitions due to Salvatore \cite{Salvatore:2009}, which will facilitate some further definitions and proofs.
+We now review symmetric sequences of spineless cacti, normalized spineless cacti, and projective spineless cacti, which were introduced by Kaufmann \cite{Kaufmann:2005, Kaufmann:2007}, building on work of Voronov \cite{Voronov:2005}.
+In Section \ref{S:symm-seq-cacti}, we discuss them informally and intuitively, fixing some terminology along the way.
+In Section \ref{S:partitions-and-coend}, we give two alternative definitions due to Salvatore \cite{Salvatore:2009}, which facilitates further definitions and proofs.
 They are in terms of partitions and coendomorphisms of the circle respectively.
-They apply only to normalized and projective cacti, but these are the only two variants that we use directly.
-The remaining variant is helpful for us as an intermediary between the other two.
+They apply to normalized and projective cacti, which are the only variants we use directly.

-An operad of cacti first appeared in work of Voronov \cite{Voronov:2005}, whose version is equivalent to the framed little $2$-disks operad if one forgets arity 0 operations.
-We will consider only spineless cacti, several variants of which were introduced by Kaufmann \cite{Kaufmann:2005, Kaufmann:2007} and the operad of which is equivalent to the little $2$-disks operad if one forgets arity 0 operations.